opentargets/platform-etl-backend/README.md

     --limit 10000 \
     --sourceOnly
 ```

+## platformEvidenceDrugAggregation.sc

+This script generates the Disease-drug-phase-status-target... aggregation is order to obtain a ready
+to aggregate table for drugs and clinical trials.
+To run it just use `--help` to get the list of
+command line parameters.

 # Copyright
 Copyright 2014-2018 Biogen, Celgene Corporation, EMBL - European Bioinformatics Institute, GlaxoSmithKline, Takeda Pharmaceutical Company and Wellcome Sanger Institute